Azure/ResourceModules/docs/wiki/GettingStarted.md

 If you want to have a linked clone of the source repository in your own GitHub account, you can fork the repository instead.
 Still is also the preferred method to contribute back to this repository.

-To fork the repository you can simply click on the `Fork` button on the top right of the repository website.
+To fork the repository you can simply click on the `Fork` button on the top right of the repository site.
 You can then select the Account you want to fork the repository to and are good to go.

 > ***Note***: To ensure your fork stays up to date you can select the 'Fetch upstream' button on your repository root page.
 This will trigger a process that fetches the latest changes from the source repository back to your fork.
 >